 Leah Schick is a graduate of the Temple University Boyer College of Music with a degree in Music Education with Violin concentration.
 She is currently a full-time music teacher in the Upper Merion Area School District and has been a member of Music Training Center’s violin faculty since 2013.

-Leah performed as the principal second violinist of the Temple University Concert Orchestra in 2017 and currently performs with the Temple University Symphony Orchestra.
-Prior to attending Temple University, Leah performed as concertmaster of the Montgomery County Youth Orchestra and the Plymouth-Whitemarsh High School Orchestra.
+Leah has studied classical violin since the age of five.
+She has performed as a first violinist with the Temple University Symphony Orchestra, concertmaster of the Montgomery County Youth Orchestra, and concertmaster of the Plymouth-Whitemarsh High School Orchestra.
 She enjoys performing solo and orchestral violin repertoire by composers such as Mendelssohn, Bach, Vivaldi, and Mozart.

 In addition to teaching at MTC, Leah taught and conducted student orchestras at the Philadelphia String Project through the Temple University Community Music Scholars Program.
 During college, Leah started after school music programs at two schools in Philadelphia through non-profit music and educational organizations.
 In the summer of 2018, Leah taught instrumental and vocal music at the Centro de Artes El Gran Artista School of Music in the Galapgos Islands.